chenjiang1985/cassandra-medusa/README.md

 Medusa
 ======

-Medusa is an Apache Cassandra backup system.
+Medusa is an Apache Cassandra backup system. this patch support aliyun oss storage

 Features
 --------